TrudAX/denistrunin-blog/src/draft/performance-restoretier2/index.md

 ﻿---
 title: "Improve the speed for bacpac database restore from Tier2 to Tier1"
-date: "2022-05-17T22:12:03.284Z"
+date: "2023-01-17T22:12:03.284Z"
-tags: ["XppDEVTutorial", "Integration"]
+tags: ["ALM"]
 path: "/performance-restoretier2"
 featuredImage: "./logo.png"
-excerpt: "The blog post describes a sample approach to implement recurring file-based integration in D365FO using X++"
+excerpt: "The blog post tests various options for restoring bacpac files on local SQL Server "
 ---

-Working with the real data is a very important of the delelopment process, espesially during the support phase.
-One of the issues you may face is the different database format on development VMs(that are using SQL Server) and UAT-PROD Tier2 enviroments that are using SQL Azure as database.
+Working with the real data can be vital for a development process, espesially during the Go-Live and Support phase.
+One of the issues you may face is the different database format on development VMs(that are using SQL Server) and UAT/PROD enviroments that are using SQL Azure as database.

 One of the workaroud is to use debugger on Tier2(link here), but in this article we consider a restore backpack from a Tier2 to Tier1 enviroment.